Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

-\subsubsection{Characteristics of the SAR Field of View on the Sensor Calculation Plane}
+\subsection{Characteristics of the SAR Field of View on the Sensor Calculation Plane}

 After coarse angular screening, the retained intervals correspond to shortened orbit arcs, so refined screening is carried out on the sensor calculation plane.
 With Doppler cone limits imposed, the field of view envelope is determined by hyperbolic boundaries in the flight direction and by inner and outer radial bounds set by the minimum and maximum slant ranges in the orthogonal direction.
-For SAR satellites on typical sun-synchronous low Earth orbits, approximating the hyperbolic Doppler boundaries along the flight direction with straight segments would introduce nonnegligible geometric errors.
+Straight segment approximation would introduce nonnegligible geometric errors at geostationary orbital altitudes, where the illuminated area can extend over several hundred kilometres.

 A closed form description of the curved boundary follows from the calculation plane approach developed for arbitrary sensor footprints in Ref.~\cite{han2021novel_visibility}, specialized here to the side looking SAR envelope after Doppler cone clipping.
-The regional ground footprint is projected into a plane fixed to the sensor, so visibility reduces to testing whether this projected region intersects the admissible domain bounded by a characteristic curve that is independent of time.
+Each candidate ground point is mapped into a plane fixed to the sensor, so visibility reduces to membership in a region bounded by a characteristic curve that is independent of time.
 The calculation plane is defined as the plane $z=1$ in the vehicle vertical local horizontal (VVLH) frame.
-As illustrated in Fig.~\ref{fig:fov_dual_view}\,(a), the VVLH frame is a right handed orthonormal basis attached to the satellite at $O_{\mathrm{VVLH}}$.
-The axis $z_{\mathrm{VVLH}}$ points toward nadir.
-Equation~\eqref{eq:vvlh_triad} fixes $\hat{\bm{y}}$ and $\hat{\bm{x}}$ from $\bm{r}_s$ and the inertial velocity $\bm{v}_{s,\mathrm{I}}$ in Eq.~\eqref{eq:doppler_cone}; in particular, $\hat{\bm{y}}$ is aligned with $\bm{r}_s\times\bm{v}_{s,\mathrm{I}}$ and spans the normal to the instantaneous orbital plane, while $\hat{\bm{x}}$ lies in that plane, is orthogonal to $\bm{r}_s$, and supplies the along track (azimuth) axis of the side looking stripmap geometry.
-After perspective projection onto the plane $z_{\mathrm{VVLH}}=1$ as in Eq.~\eqref{eq:calc_plane_projection}, that direction corresponds to the coordinate $v$.
-The construction matches the inertial orbital description used in STK for the Doppler cone:
+As illustrated in Fig.~\ref{fig:fov_dual_view}\subref{fig:stk_fov_envelope}, the VVLH triad is attached to the satellite origin $O_{\mathrm{VVLH}}$.
+The axis $x_{\mathrm{VVLH}}$ carries the along track direction in the imaging convention, $z_{\mathrm{VVLH}}$ points toward nadir, and $y_{\mathrm{VVLH}}$ follows from the right handed construction in Eq.~\eqref{eq:vvlh_triad}.
+Because the instantaneous footprint must be tied to orbital kinematics defined in the ECI frame rather than to the satellite velocity $\bm{v}_s$ in the ECEF frame, the normal $\hat{\bm{y}}$ is formed with $\bm{v}_{s,\mathrm{I}}$ from Eq.~\eqref{eq:doppler_cone}: